MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-dpm.md

 # Upgrade your DPM installation

-This article provides the upgrade information for DPM.
+This article provides the upgrade information for Data Protection Manager (DPM).

-By default, this article displays the information for the DPM 1807 release.
-To view the information for a different version, use the selector to the left.

 ::: moniker range="sc-dpm-1807"

+This article displays the upgrade information for the DPM 1807 release.

 [!INCLUDE [upgrade-to-dpm-1807.md](../includes/upgrade-to-dpm-1807.md)]